 - Using a juicer, juice fresh ginger, turmeric, and carrot.

-- Pour juice into a small saucepan along with cashew milk.
+- Pour juice into a small saucepan along with cashew milk (see our recipe for cashew milk here).
 Heat over medium-low heat for five to ten minutes, or until mixture is gently warmed.

 - Pour mixture into a high-speed blender along with coconut oil, maca, lucuma, mushroom powders, black pepper, and raw honey to taste.
 Blend on high until mixture is creamy and frothy, about 30-60 seconds.